The SMARTness of nutrition commitments

 Achievable

 Commitments should, at a minimum, be consistent with the level of progress achieved in the past.
 They should be as ambitious as possible but mindful of the limits of what can be delivered in a realistic timeframe and with reasonable associated costs.
 Achievability takes into account the availability of financial resources necessary to cover associated costs and identify the supporting funding mechanism and funder.
-Achievability can also be assessed by comparing commitment goals against global nutrition target levels, where relevant and appropriate (this assessment will be performed by the GNR).
+Achievability can also be assessed by comparing commitments against global nutrition target levels, where relevant and appropriate (this assessment will be performed by the GNR).

 ‘Achievable’ identifies and defines the following ingredients for the commitment: